 National Aquarium – Baltimore, Maryland

-You can sleep with the fishes at the National Aquarium in Baltimore.
-Located about 65 kilometers northeast of Washington, D.C., the aquarium hosts dolphin and shark sleepovers, where guests spend the night in underwater viewing areas.
+You can sleep with the fishes at the National Aquarium in Baltimore, Maryland.
+Located about 65 kilometers northeast of Washington, D.C., the aquarium hosts sleepovers, where guests spend the night behind the scenes of the aquarium.
 The Guest Diver Program allows certified adult divers to swim with sharks and other sea life in the Atlantic coral reef exhibit.
-Wander through other exhibits like the tropical rainforest and Blacktip Reef, an Indo-Pacific reef system with blacktip sharks and dozens of species of fish and other marine animals, including a 500-pound green sea turtle named Calypso.
+The aquarium's other exhibits include the tropical rainforest and blacktip reef, an Indo-Pacific reef system with blacktip sharks and dozens of species of fish and other marine animals, including a 225-kilogram green sea turtle named Calypso.

 The shimmering exterior of the National Aquarium in Baltimore